 After you organize and clean it up, inspect your door and look at your weather stripping.
 Over time, your weather stripping could crack and break, and if water finds its way in, it can freeze and make your garage door stuck, unable to open.
 Broken weather stripping also leads to some severe air leaks which allow the cold winter air to come in.

 To replace your weather stripping, remove the existing weather stripping and scrape off any leftover sealant (not all doors will have sealant that needs to be removed, especially doors that were installed within the last 20 years).
 To put on your new weather stripping, you must accurately measure it and line it up to the door to ensure your seal is tight.
 Close the garage door and put the stripping down so the rubber flap is pressed against the door.

 3. Seal Other Air Gaps

-Your weather stripping isn’t the only place cold air can enter your garage — other doors and windows are also prime spots for air infiltration.
+Your weather stripping isn’t the only place cold air can enter your garage — other doors and window units are also prime spots for air infiltration.
 Inspect the area carefully to see if the caulk has broken.
 If the sealant is in bad shape, it can also promote mold growth or wood rot in addition to letting in cold air.

 It’s generally best to remove the old caulk before applying new.
-Start at the top and use consistent pressure with a putty knife or other sharp tool to remove it, then clean the surface thoroughly before applying new sealant.
+Start at the top and use consistent pressure with a putty knife or other sharp tool to remove it, then clean the surface thoroughly before applying the new sealant.
 For extra protection, add affordable plastic window film to help keep cold air out.